 As far as PG and VG go, the devices which support MTL hits are generally only suited to a higher PG content.

-I have seen many a time new vapers buying 80% and 90% VG juices for their new vape pen kits and then blaming the devices for continual dry hitting.
+I have seen many a time new vapers buying 80% and 90% VG juices for their new vape pen kits or pod mods and then blaming the devices for continual dry hitting.

 It’s generally not the devices fault, as VG is a thicker consistency (PG is thinner) that can have trouble wicking in the smaller MTL coils.
 PG is also known to be a good flavour carrier.